ange2182/SketchUp-Files/README.md

 # SketchUp-Files

 This folder will contain the models I've made in SketchUp.
-For each model or scene, it will have a folder that contains multiple images from different angles of the 3D model or scene.
+For each model or scene, there will be a folder that contains a .stl file of the model along with images of the model from different angles.

-Have a tutorial folder (the house and cube) where I add the images, but also state, hey this was made by following along to an online tutorial.